 - Spend it on a vacation

 Find out the No. 1 thing millennials will do with their tax refund, and see how that compares with the No. 1 choice among Americans of all age groups.

 Most Millennials Plan to Use Their Tax Refund to Pay Off Debt

-Over a third of millennials — 38 percent — said they were going to use their 2019 tax refund to pay off debt from loans, credit cards and other debts, which is one of the smartest and most popular things to do with a tax refund.
+Over a third of millennials — 38 percent — said they were going to use their 2019 tax refund to pay off debt from loans, credit cards and other debts, which is one of the smartest things to do with a tax refund.